If I opt my book into this program, can I then remove it?

 How often will royalties be paid?

-We are currently paying royalties quarterly.
+We are currently paying royalties in March, July, and December.
 Royalty payments will be based on usage and sales 6 months previous to payment (e.g. July royalty payments will reflect January sales and usage).
 Tipalti also requires that $20.00 USD be amassed in royalties before allowing a payout; this helps to cut down on transaction fees.

 How will royalties be calculated?